 |---|---|---|

-| Syllable Stomp Along | Clap or stomp to mark syllables in words | Beginner |
+| Syllable Stomp Along | Tap or clap for each beat in a word | Beginner |

-| Name Game Syllables | Count syllables in names | Intermediate |
+| Name Game Syllables | Count beats in names of people and characters | Intermediate |

-| Traffic Light Syllables | Identify syllable count and call out corresponding color | Advanced |
+| Traffic Light Syllables | Match syllable count to traffic light colour | Advanced |

 Vowel Sound Discovery Activities